k332772194/docker-mysql-replication/README.md

  * only valid for slave
 * MYSQL_MASTER_WAIT_TIME
  * default 10
- * only valid for slave
+ * only valid for slave, if master not alive after time's seconds, slave would exit
+# All Argument Variable
-* server_id:
+* --server-id:
- * master default set to 0, please don't change
+ * master should set to 1(for 8.0 compatible)
- * slave must set different value other than 0
+ * slave must set different value > 1
-* read_only
+* --read-only
  * default 0
  * master should not set
  * slave recommand set to 1